xiekunwhy/bsa/README.md

 It is wise to set -ab T when the direction of delta snp-index is not meaningful.

-For mutmap, please give the same sample name for -b1 and -p1.
+For mutmap, please give the same sample name for -b1 and -p1(dominant/wild parent), the index of bulk1(dominant/wild parent actually) will not be calculated.

 Reference: